PHOTOGRAPHY HEADER

 A04: Present a personal and meaningful response that realises intentions and, where appropriate, makes connections between visual and other elements.

-The department has built links with many leading creative universities, and many students gain places at prestigious institutions such as University of the Arts London Colleges (Central Saint Martins, CCW, LCC LCF), Ravensbourne, Middlesex, and further afield in Newport, Edinburgh, Newcastle and many more.
+The Art & Photography department at St Charles maintains strong links with leading creative universities, and our students successfully go on to attend prestigious institutions such as the University of the Arts London Colleges (Central Saint Martins, Camberwell, Chelsea, Wimbledon, London College of Communication, and London College of Fashion), Ravensbourne, Middlesex, as well as universities further afield including Newport, Edinburgh, and Newcastle.

-The range of specialisms applied for is diverse, but may include Fine Art Photography, Film & Television, Fashion, Animation, Advertising, Commercial Photography, Media & Communication, Visual Communication, Professional Photography, Photography & Digital Imaging, Creative Media Production.
+Students go on to pursue a wide range of specialisms, including Fine Art Photography, Film and Television, Fashion, Animation, Advertising, Commercial Photography, Media and Communication, Visual Communication, Professional Photography, Photography and Digital Imaging, and Creative Media Production.

 "like the practical lessons we have in A-Level Photography at St Charles.
 We are given freedom to explore our own ideas whilst working, allowing us to develop our own style.
 One of my favourite tasks is working in the darkroom and using the traditional Photography techniques, helping me gain valuable skills and knowledge."